Federal Court Strikes Down Trump's Global Tariffs, Citing Abuse Of Emergency Powers Law

 "The court holds for the foregoing reasons that IEEPA does not authorize any of the worldwide, retaliatory, or trafficking tariff orders," the decision read.
 "The worldwide and retaliatory tariff orders exceed any authority granted to the President by IEEPA to regulate importation by means of tariffs.
 The trafficking tariffs fail because they do not deal with the threats set forth in those orders."

 The IEEPA was passed in 1977 and is typically used for national security sanctions.
-Trump invoked the act to implement his broad tariffs, along with higher duties on China and threats against longstanding allies like Canada, the European Union, and Mexico.
+To bypass Congress, Trump invoked the act to implement his broad tariffs, along with higher duties on China and threats against longstanding allies like Canada, the European Union, and Mexico.

 Trump and White House Press Secretary Karoline Leavitt didn't make any statements about the ruling in public or on social media as of press time.
 The Associated Press reported that White House spokesperson Kush Desai said trade deficits are a national emergency "that has decimated American communities, left our workers behind, and weakened our defense industrial base — facts that the court did not dispute."